gallantlab/voxelwise_tutorials/tutorials/notebooks/README.md

 # Jupyter notebooks

-This directory contains a copy of each python script as a jupyter notebook.
+This directory contains the jupyter notebooks of the VEM tutorials.
-These notebooks are generated automatically by `sphinx-gallery`, and do not render any content.
 To see rendered versions of the tutorials, go to the [tutorials website](https://gallantlab.github.io/voxelwise_tutorials).

 ## Run the notebooks